 which is called normal order decomposition \cite{perelomov_generalized_1986,wang_quantum_2022}.
 With this decomposition, the fully condensed state $\va$ evolves as

 where $|Z(t)\rangle$ is an $Sp(4,R)$ coherent state and $\mathcal{N_\bk}$ is normalization factor.
 At any time $t$ of the evolution, $Z(t)$ is \cite{rowe_vector_1985, wang_quantum_2022}

 where $\cu, \cv$ is defined in Eq.(\ref{ukt}).
 By using the Eq.(\ref{constraints}), it can be shown that at any time t, $Z(t)$ is a $2\times 2$ symmetric complex matrix, and $I - Z(t)^\dag Z(t)$ is positive definite, where $I$ is $2\times 2$ identity matrix.
+Thus, the matrix $Z(t)$ can be parameterized by three complex numbers $Z_{11}(t), Z_{12}(t), Z_{22}(t)$, or by six real parameters.
 Mathematically, $Z(t)$ lies in a six-dimensional manifold called Cartan classical domain, and is isomorphic to the quotient space $Sp(4,R)/U(2)$ \cite{coquereaux_conformal_1990, perelomov_generalized_1986}, where $U(2)$ is the unitary group of degree 2.
 Thus, $Z(t)$ gives a trajectory in this six-dimensional manifold.
 And if the initial state is arbitrary coherent state $|Z_0\rangle$, the time evolution of this coherent is also a coherent state, i.e. $\hat{U}_\bk(t)|Z_0\rangle = |Z'(t)\rangle$, and $Z'(t)$ is given by \cite{wang_quantum_2022, rowe_vector_1985}

 With this general formalism dealing with the time evolution of two-component BEC in hand, we are ready to study the quantum echo of the two-component BEC system.